intel/stats-collect/docs/stats-collect-report.rst

    direcory is already part of the raw result sub-directory).

 **--cpus** *CPUS*
-   The CPU numbers to visualize.
-By default, the CPU numbers that were speicified at data collection time are included in the report, and this option overrides them.
+    The CPU numbers to include in the report, along with the system-wide statistics.
+By default, only the system-wide statistics are included.
 CPU numers should be specified as a comma-separated list of integers or integer ranges.
 For example, '1-4,7,8,10-12' would mean CPUs 1 to 4, CPUs 7, 8, and 10 to 12.